Indira Gandhi

-During Nehru's premiership from 1947 to 1964, Gandhi served as his hostess and accompanied him on his numerous foreign trips.
-In 1959, she played a part in the dissolution of the Communist-led Kerala state government as then-president of the Indian National Congress, otherwise a ceremonial position to which she was elected earlier that year.
+During her father Jawaharlal Nehru's premiership from 1947 to 1964, Gandhi was his hostess and accompanied him on his numerous foreign trips.
+In 1959, she played a part in the dissolution of the communist-led Kerala state government as then-president of the Indian National Congress, otherwise a ceremonial position to which she was elected earlier that year.
 Lal Bahadur Shastri, who had succeeded Nehru as prime minister upon his death in 1964, appointed her minister of information and broadcasting in his government; the same year she was elected to the Rajya Sabha, the upper house of the Indian Parliament.
-On Shastri's sudden death in January 1966, Gandhi defeated her rival Morarji Desai in the Congress Party parliamentary leadership election to become leader, and thus also succeeded Shastri as prime minister.
-She led the Congress to victory in two subsequent elections, starting with the 1967 general election, in which she was first elected to the Lok Sabha.
-Following the 1977 general election, Gandhi was ousted from office and even lost her seat in parliament.
-Nevertheless, her faction of the Congress party won the next general election by a landslide, thanks in part to Gandhi's charismatic leadership in opposition to Janata Party rule, the first non-Congress government in independent modern India's history.
+After Shastri's sudden death in January 1966, Gandhi defeated her rival, Morarji Desai, in the INC's parliamentary leadership election to become leader and also succeeded Shastri as prime minister.
+She was the world's second female prime minister after Sirimavo Bandaranaike when she became prime minister of India.
+She led the Congress to victory in two subsequent elections, starting with the 1967 general election, in which she was first elected to the lower house of the Indian parliament, the Lok Sabha.
+In 1971, her party secured its first landslide victory since her father's sweep in 1962, focusing on issues such as poverty.
+But following the nationwide state of emergency she implemented, she faced massive anti-incumbency sentiment causing the INC to lose the 1977 election, which was the first time this happened in the history of India.
+She even lost her own parliamentary constituency.
+However, due to her portrayal as a strong leader and the weak governance of the Janata Party, her party won the next election by a landslide and she returned to the premiership.

-As prime minister, Gandhi was known for her political intransigency and unprecedented centralisation of power.
-In 1967, she headed military conflict with China in which India successfully repelled Chinese attack.
-In 1971, she went to war with Pakistan in support of the independence movement and war of independence in East Pakistan, which resulted in an Indian victory and the creation of Bangladesh, as well as increasing India's influence to the point where it became the sole regional power of South Asia.
-Citing separatist tendencies, and in response to a call for revolution, Gandhi instituted a state of emergency from 1975 to 1977 where basic civil liberties were suspended and the press was censored.
-Widespread atrocities were carried out during that period.
-Gandhi faced the growing Sikh separatism throughout her second premiership; in response, she ordered Operation Blue Star, which involved military action in the Golden Temple and resulted in bloodshed with hundreds of Sikhs killed.
-On 31 October 1984, Gandhi was assassinated by her own bodyguards, both of whom were Sikh nationalists seeking retribution for the events at the temple.
+As prime minister, Gandhi was known for her uncompromising political stances and centralisation of power within the executive branch.
+In 1967, she headed a military conflict with China in which India repelled Chinese incursions into the Himalayas.
+In 1971, she went to war with Pakistan in support of the independence movement and war of independence in East Pakistan, which resulted in an Indian victory and the independence of Bangladesh, as well as increasing India's influence to the point where it became the sole regional power in South Asia.
+Another military operation against Pakistan, codenamed Operation Meghdoot, occurred during her tenure in 1984, which led to India expanding the territory it effectively controlled in the disputed Kashmir region.